jaitch/hotel/design-activity.md

 I would like to make a Reservation class to take on a lot of the behavior that is currently being taken on by Hotel.
 The resulting design would make for less coupling among the classes.
 I may make a Block class, too, because there ended up being a lot more behavior involved with blocks than I'd anticipated when I decided to put them in the Hotel class.

-I should rename the module, too, so that both it and the class aren't "Hotel." x left module named "Hotel"; renamed Hotel class "FrontDesk."
+I should rename the module or class, so that they aren't both "Hotel."

 I should add helper methods to DRY out code.